 The Business Technology Data Officer (BTDO) builds the data integration and analytics capabilities for the business and takes care of improving and maintaining the business value of the data.

-The Business Technology Portfolio/Programme Officer (BTPO) manages the enterprise development capability and portfolio and leads the Development Management Office (DMO).
+The Business Technology Portfolio/Programme Officer (BTPO) manages the business and process development capability and portfolio and leads the Development Management Office (DMO).

-The Business Technology Solution Officer (BTSO) has top-down accountability on all solutions and solution development.
+The Business Technology Solution Officer (BTSO) has top-down accountability for all solutions and solution development.

-The Business Technology Operations Officer (BTOO) ensures the business continuity and delivery performance in service operations.
+The Business Technology Operations Officer (BTOO) ensures business continuity and delivery performance in service operations.